[3.11] Cold ANIMATE WEAPON Summoner | League-Start & Leveling Guide | Low Budget, High DPS!

 Cold Conversion - Utility Skills

 Must fill those 4 green sockets in Triad Grip.
-Don't level these dex gems all the way, keep requirements under 110 Dex to avoid gearing issues.
+Don't level the Dex gems all the way, keep requirements under 110 Dex to avoid gearing issues.
 (How to get 4 green sockets into Triad Grip).

 Elemental Army will cause our utility minions to apply Exposure to Cold on hit, and also keep them alive.
 For spectres we summon the Host/Carnage Chieftains from Acts 2 and 6 to apply Power/Frenzy charges to our minions.
 When a third spectre is available, use the Arena Master that spawns from Drox portals.
-Blood Magic causes them to spam this buff more regularly.
-Get +2 Minion Gems on Helmet so these stay alive better (see Gear section).
+Blood Magic causes spectres to cast their buffs more regularly.
+Get +2 Minion Gems on Helmet so these guys stay alive better (see Gear section).

-The Golem will die a lot so we just resummon it automatically.
-Its job is to apply the Feeding Frenzy buff by hitting enemies.
+The Golem's job is to apply the Feeding Frenzy buff by hitting enemies.
 Flesh Offering should be active all the time.
 Convocation helps clear speed by gathering minions to you and focusing their damage on closer targets.

 To truly min-max the damage we could also try to apply Frost Bomb exposure (-25 Resistance) rather than exposure from Elemental Army (-10 Resistance).
-This also requires pathing to Avatar of Fire to not mess up EE.
-It's up to you to decide if your clicking fingers are up to the task with an extra hotkey for that DPS boost.
+However, this also requires pathing to Avatar of Fire to not mess up EE.

 on Feb 28, 2020, 3:35:36 PM